VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 :::note
 Right now, there is an issue about this [fix: Improve dependency injection order #745](https://github.com/VeryGoodOpenSource/dart_frog/issues/745) because some other DI frameworks are working top to bottom and dart_frog is bottom to top.

-So you might want to keep that in mind for future releases, but as it would be a breaking change, the version will take this in account.
+So you might want to keep that in mind for future releases, but as it would be a breaking change, the release version will reflect this.
 :::